redburn82/droidVNC-NG/README.md

 # jhg comment
 ## 1. download and build
+- Don't forget to Fetch upstream button for a long time.
 - git clone --recurse-submodules git@github.com:redburn82/droidVNC-NG.git
 - then build it with android studio latest